[Last updated: 11th May 2022]

 The second panel shows the assessment for global temperatures in the 2016-2035 period.
 The HadCRUT4.4 observations are shown in black with their 5-95% uncertainty.
 Several other observational datasets are shown in blue.
 The light grey shading shows the CMIP5 5-95% range for historical (pre-2005) & all future forcing pathways (RCPs, post-2005); the grey lines show the min-max range.
 The dark grey shading shows the projections using a 2006-2012 reference period.
-The red hatching shows the IPCC AR5 assessed likely (>66%) range for the 2016-2035 period.
-The UK Met Office forecast for 2015 is shown by the green error bar.
+The red hatching shows the IPCC AR5 indicative likely (>66%) range for the 2016-2035 period.